faulhat/author-id-server/README.md

 source .env/bin/activate
 pip install -r requirements.txt

-# Generate default configuration
-./setup.sh

 # Execute main module in debug mode
 python -m app.main debug
 ```

-The app will serve on port 5001 by default.
+The app will serve on port 8090 by default.
+This can be changed in the config/config.json file.